-As website owners we have very little time to earn the trust of our visitors, and just one little slip-up can damage a fledgling relationship beyond repair.
-Always remember that the search results that referred your visitor to your site in the first place are rarely more than a few clicks away.
+As website owners we have very little time to earn the trust of our visitors.
+Just one little slip-up can damage a fledgling relationship beyond repair.
+Always remember that your website visitors are only a click away from hitting that ‘back’ button and disappearing forever.

 Don’t undermine user trust to build your mailing list

-If you’ve done enough things right to nurture a visitor towards your sign-up prompt, you really don’t want to fall at the last hurdle — make sure they always feel in control, especially when they are submitting their personal information and preferences.
+You’ve done enough things right to nurture a visitor towards your sign-up prompt.
+You really don’t want to fall at the last hurdle.
+Make sure they always feel in control, especially when they are submitting their personal information and preferences.

-I recently signed up to a website that presented a newsletter opt-out check box (‘opt-out’ meaning it was ticked by default).
+I recently signed up to a website that presented a newsletter opt-out checkbox (‘opt-out’ meaning it was ticked by default).
 It was quite large, so I spotted it straightaway and went to un-tick it.
-It was at this point I realised the site owners had deliberately disabled the form control, making it impossible to deselect the box.
+I then realised the site owners had deliberately disabled the form control, making it impossible to deselect the box.

 This was an arrogant manoeuvre that undermined my trust in the site straightaway.
-If you want to use an opt-out check box, I can just about live with that, but if you think you have the right to remove my choice in the matter entirely then that isn’t going to sit with me too well.
+If you remove my choice as to whether I sign up to your mailing list then that isn’t going to sit with me too well.

 So, being a web designer myself, I was curious.
 I cracked open the page inspector and started tinkering:

 As I suspected.
 I removed both ‘checked=”checked”‘ and ‘disabled=”disabled”‘ (HTML5 has a way with words) and submitted the form.
 I guess I shouldn’t have been too surprised when I received an opt-in email from the site anyway.

 It seems their server adds every email address submitted to this form to their mailing list confirmation queue.
 It doesn’t seem to matter whether the box is ticked, un-ticked, or not present at all.